corda/corda/docs/source/permissioning.rst

 ``<workspace>/certificates/`` folder:

 * truststore.jks, which stores trusted public keys and certificates (in our case, the network root CA)
-* nodekeystore.jks, which stores the node’s identity key pairs and certificates
+* nodekeystore.jks, which stores the node’s identity keypairs and certificates
-* sslkeystore.jks, which stores the node’s TLS key pairs and certificates
+* sslkeystore.jks, which stores the node’s TLS keypairs and certificates

 In development mode (i.e. when ``devMode = true``, see ":doc:`corda-configuration-file`" for more information), pre-configured keystores are used if the required keystores do not exist.
 This ensures that developers can get the